Key Takeaways

 Contractor Coverage Needs Check

-Prioritize GL, WC, auto, pollution, and contract endorsements before you quote.
+Prioritize general liability, workers compensation, auto, pollution, and contract endorsements before you quote.

 Step 1

-Do you hire subs or need AI wording?
+Do you hire subcontractors or need additional insured wording?

 Workers compensation

 If you have employees, most states require workers compensation coverage.
-WC pays for medical treatment, lost wages, and rehabilitation when an employee is injured on the job.
+Workers compensation pays for medical treatment, lost wages, and rehabilitation when an employee is injured on the job.
 Premiums are based on payroll amount and class code.

 Commercial auto